-Former Clemson QB Trevor Lawrence offers update on comeback from shoulder injury
+Former Clemson star Trevor Lawrence offers update on his comeback from shoulder injury

 Trevor Lawrence will be the first to tell you that the COVID-19 pandemic had an impact on him far beyond the two football games he missed last fall after contracting the virus.